 Safety Tips on board in case of Emergency

-When renting a boat, safety in your boat when sailing is one of the main features one has to take in consideration.
+Boat safety while sailing is a top priority to consider.
 This is why, before you go sailing, a thorough inspection of the emergency equipment has to be done.
 An emergency kit must include the following elements:

 - Safety vest for all the crew members as well as all passengers in the boat